-Mawson has completed option agreements to purchase 100% of Altynor Peru which holds the option to acquire 100% of the Alto Quemado gold-copper project in the mineral-rich Southern Peru Mineral Belt.
-The Alto Quemado Property is located in the Province of Caylloma, Department of Arequipa, 56km north of the Panamerican Highway from the town of Pedregal and 98km northwest of Arequipa.
-The licence area comprises of 3,800 ha with elevations between 2,900m - 3,300m.
+Mawson has completed option agreements to purchase 100% of Altynor Peru S.A.C. ("Altynor Peru") which holds the option to acquire 100% of the Alto Quemado gold-copper project in the mineral-rich Southern Peru Mineral Belt.
+The Alto Quemado property is located in the Province of Caylloma, Department of Arequipa, 56km north of the Panamerican Highway from the town of Pedregal and 98km northwest of Arequipa.
+The project comprises 7 granted mineral concessions totaling 3,800 ha, with elevations between 2,900m - 3,300m.